 7. What’s next after the Feasibility Study?

-Once completed, the Feasibility Study will form the basis for conversations with partners, state and federal agencies, stakeholders, and others about next steps toward a reintroduction of sea otters.
+The Feasibility Study will form the basis for conversations with partners, state and federal agencies, stakeholders, and others about next steps toward a reintroduction of sea otters.
 Additional studies and analyses may be necessary to inform the process.

 8. When is the earliest a reintroduction of sea otters to Oregon could take place?